 You’ll want to seek our public parks and gardens if you’re looking for the best views of autumn foliage.
 Shinjuku Gyoen is the most popular spot; get there early to beat the crowds.
 We also like Rikugien Garden, which is great but quieter and more intimate.

 That covers everything…for now.
 Despite visiting literally hundreds of fall colors locations throughout Japan, there are still spots we haven’t seen.
 This includes the Alpine Route, Daisetsuzan National Park, Nikko, Mount Hakkoda, and other mountainous hikes.
 Our goal is to continue exploring Japan’s beautiful fall colors spots, updating this as we go.
-We’ll also be back with the next 2019 fall colors forecast for Japan in early November!

 If you’re planning a trip to Japan that includes Kyoto, we recommend that you start by consulting our Ultimate Guide to Kyoto, Japan to plan all aspects of our vacation.
 You should also check out our other posts about Japan for ideas on other places to visit!

 Have you visited Japan in the autumn?
 Any nighttime illuminations you particularly enjoyed?
 Any temples, shrines, or other locations we should visit–especially hidden gems–during Japan’s fall colors season?
 Additional tips that we missed?
 Questions about any of these spots in Kyoto?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!